EOSIO/eos/contracts/eosio.system/eosio.system-clause-constitution-rc.md

 No Member shall offer nor accept anything of value in exchange for a vote of any type, nor shall any Member unduly influence the vote of another.

 # Article V - No Fiduciary
-No Member nor SYS token holder shall have fiduciary responsibility to support the value of the SYS token.
-The Members do not authorize anyone to hold assets, borrow, nor contract on behalf of SYS token holders collectively.
-This blockchain has no owners, managers or fiduciaries; therefore, no Member shall have beneficial interest in more than 10% of the SYS token supply.
+No Member nor EOS token holder shall have fiduciary responsibility to support the value of the EOS token.
+The Members do not authorize anyone to hold assets, borrow, nor contract on behalf of EOS token holders collectively.
+This blockchain has no owners, managers or fiduciaries; therefore, no Member shall have beneficial interest in more than 10% of the EOS token supply.

 # Article VI - Restitution
 Each Member agrees that penalties for breach of contract may include, but are not limited to, fines, loss of account, and other restitution.

 # Article VII - Open Source
 Each Member who makes available a smart contract on this blockchain shall be a Developer.
 Each Developer shall offer their smart contracts via a free and open source license, and each smart contract shall be documented with a Ricardian Contract stating the intent of all parties and naming the Arbitration Forum that will resolve disputes arising from that contract.

 # Article VIII - Language